sentenza/PureCSV/README.md

 PureCSV has been designed with flexibility and extensibility in mind.
 It is possible to add new field types as well as change the way standard types are read from String.
-It is also possible to change the way CSV is parsed, right now it uses [OpenCSV](http://opencsv.sourceforge.net/), and, more deeply, it is possible to work with different raw data than String, such as binary data.
+It is also possible to change the way CSV is parsed.

 ### Add new field types ###